 - 1. The Commissioner will determine whether a challenge is credible.
 If a challenge is found to be credible, no funding will be awarded to that project or portion of a project as an unserved area. - 2.
-If a credible challenge was submitted for only a portion of a project, the rest of the project will continue through the review process for possible grant award. - As noted above, if the speeds that will be provided under a credible challenge are less than 100Mbps download and 20Mbps upload, the successfully challenged project or portion of a project will still be considered eligible for funding as an underserved area. - 4.
-Where a provider's challenge has been found to be credible, the Commissioner will notify the provider. - 5.
-DEED will also post on its website a list of challenges found to be credible and whether for the full or a portion of the project area. - 6.
-For each challenge found to be credible, the challenging provider must submit documentation no later than 18 months from the grant award dates for this grant round to the Commissioner substantiating that it has fulfilled its commitment to deploy broadband service to the challenged area at the speeds identified in its challenge. - 7.
+If a credible challenge was submitted for only a portion of a project, the rest of the project will continue through the review process for possible grant award. - 3.
+Where a provider's challenge has been found to be credible, the Commissioner will notify the provider. - 4.
+DEED will also post on its website a list of challenges found to be credible and whether for the full or a portion of the project area. - 5.
+For each challenge found to be credible, the challenging provider must submit documentation no later than 18 months from the grant award dates for this grant round to the Commissioner substantiating that it has fulfilled its commitment to deploy broadband service to the challenged area at the speeds identified in its challenge. - 6.
 In its review of whether the provider has met its commitment, DEED may consult with the grant applicant.